kaleidawave/ezno/checker/specification/specification.md

 x.a = "hi";
 ```

-> TODO message should be string

-- Type 4 does not meet property constraint Y\[a]
+- Type 4 does not meet property constraint string

 #### `as` rewrite